Hungry Like the Wolf: Critical reception

-In 2006, VH1 ranked "Hungry Like the Wolf" No. 3 on its list of the "100 Greatest Songs of the 80's".
+In 2006, VH1 ranked "Hungry Like the Wolf" No. 3 on its list of the "100 Greatest Songs of the ‘80s".
 In 2021, Rolling Stone listed the song at No. 398 on "the 500 Greatest Songs of All Time", and in 2022, at No. 5 on their list "100 Best Songs of 1982".

 Music video

 Lead vocalist Simon Le Bon, and the tiger-like woman screaming at each other, in the middle of the Sri Lankan jungle.

 In 1982, music video director Russell Mulcahy, who had directed the band's first video, "Planet Earth", was brought back to make the music video for "Hungry Like the Wolf" and two other songs for the band's 1983 video album.
 The band had a vision of jungles and exotic women, and Mulcahy suggested Sri Lanka, a country he had just visited.
 EMI spent $200,000 to send the group to Sri Lanka; the band made a stopover there in April, en route to a scheduled Australian tour.
 Keyboardist Nick Rhodes and guitarist Andy Taylor remained behind to finish the mixing of the Rio album while the rest of the band began filming the video; they flew straight to Sri Lanka after handing over the final masters to EMI.

 As it was described in the pop culture book The 1980s, the video was lush and cinematic, with shots of jungles, rivers, elephants, cafes and marketplaces evoking the atmosphere of the film Raiders of the Lost Ark (1981).

 Andy Taylor, who contracted a stomach virus serious enough to require hospitalisation from accidentally drinking water in the lagoon during the shoot, describes the storyline as "Indiana Jones is horny and wants to get laid."

 In the video, lead vocalist Simon Le Bon's head rises in slow motion out of the river as rain pours down, evoking a scene in Apocalypse Now (1979).

 He then chases a tiger-like woman played by Bermuda model Sheila Ming-Burgess, from open markets in the city through obstacles in the jungle.

 During the chase, Le Bon has his face mopped by a young boy and overturns a bar room table, culminating in a final chase and struggle in a jungle clearing, which is sexually suggestive.
 In the meantime, the other band members hunt for Le Bon.